 High School Outreach

-Student ambassadors are undergraduate sophomores, juniors and seniors who welcome prospective students and visitors to the College of Architecture.
+Student ambassadors are undergraduate sophomores, juniors and seniors who welcome prospective students and visitors to the School of Architecture.
 Our student ambassadors excel academically, are active on campus and are equipped with the knowledge and passion to encourage you to do the same.

 Camp ARCH is a one-week summer program for high-achieving high school students which combines academic instruction with social activities.
-High schoolers considering applying for a major in the College of Architecture are encouraged to also apply for Camp ARCH.
+High schoolers considering applying for a major in the School of Architecture are encouraged to also apply for Camp ARCH.

 Students leave Camp ARCH with a broader understanding of our academic programs, initiatives, curriculum, resources and life in Aggieland.